JuliaCon/www.juliacon.org/2021/index.md

 +++
-title = "JuliaCon 2021, Everywhere on Earth"
+title = "JuliaCon 2021 & JUMP-dev, Everywhere on Earth"

 # top title + subtitle
-top_title = "Juliacon 2021 will be online and everywhere"
-top_date = "28th to 30th of July, 2021"
+top_title = "Juliacon 2021 (with JUMP-dev) is online and everywhere" top_date = "28th to 30th of July, 2021"
-top_subtitle = "(Workshops will start on the 20th, the week earlier)"
+top_subtitle = "live.juliacon.org"
 +++

 ~~~